 You can use this method for attachments of up to 10GB in size.
-But obviously, it goes without saying that you need to have the necessary amount of space in your Drive account to accommodate the attachment.
-If you don’t, you either have to upgrade your Drive storage or use another file transfer method.
+But you need to have the necessary space in your Drive account to accommodate the attachment.
+If you don’t, you either upgrade your Drive storage or use another file transfer method.

 Zip the files to compress them

-A simpler alternative is to just zip the files, which will hopefully compress them to less than 25MB in size.
-You can then just send the zip file as an attachment.
-However, the downside of this is that some file formats are not really effectively compressed using the .zip or .rar formats.
+A simpler alternative is to zip the files, hopefully compressing them to less than 25MB in size.
+You can then send the zip file as an attachment.
+However, the downside of this is that some file formats are not effectively compressed using the .zip or .rar formats.
 Video files and images are a case in point.
 However, if you have documents, those are compressed very well.

 Use other cloud storage services

-If you’re a big user of other cloud services, you can simply upload the attachment to those platforms instead, and embed the links in your email.
+If you’re a big user of other cloud services, you can upload the attachment to those platforms instead and embed the links in your email.

 Then, like Google Drive, a downloadable link will be automatically inserted inside your email.
 When the email recipient clicks on the link, they will download the file directly from your Dropbox account.

-If Dropbox doesn’t float your boat, then two really good alternatives are Sync and WeTransfer.
+If Dropbox doesn’t float your boat, two excellent alternatives are Sync and WeTransfer.
 Both of them offer highly encrypted download links.
-They also offer the ability to put passwords on your links.
+They also provide the ability to put passwords on your links.
 Here’s a selection of other cloud storage services you can use.